DataBiosphere/terra-workspace-manager/README.md

 This repository holds the MC Terra Workspace Manager (WSM) service, client, and integration test projects.

-This readme provides general information about WSM.
-Specifics about how to do development within the Broad Institute's CI/CD system can be found in [DEVELOPMENT](DEVELOPMENT.md).

 ## Overview

 WSM provides workspaces; contexts for holding the work of